 I’ve provided two variations of this poster in this resource so that teachers who work with older students can enjoy this as much as teachers who work with younger students.
 The variation for older students requires that they color in the individual pieces in the smaller lines that I provide.

 Since the little spaces in poster option #1 are too small for very young children, I have included poster option #2.
 This poster has the students color or paint right over the design to create a colorful and vibrant background.
 You can read more details about how I do this option in this Robert Frost blog post (near the end).

 I did a Facebook live event showing how I put together the second variation of this poster once it’s painted.
-You can check it out HERE or by clicking on the image below.
+You can check it out HERE.

 I hope that this activity inspires your students to imagine great things for themselves, too.

 I would love to see your students’ work if you decide to create any of my projects with them.
 Feel free to tag me (@artwithjennyk or #artwithjennyk) on social media so I can see what they make!
 You’ll find me on Twitter, Facebook, and Instagram!